ChinaLocalSupport/china-business-problems/README.md

 💭 What happens if production takes 27 days?

-💭 What happens if it takes 35?
+💭 What happens if it takes 35 days?

 💭 What happens if the factory rushes the order to meet the deadline?